 2) Lose the belly fat

 Having excess body fat won’t help with insulin sensitivity.
-Fat generally gets in the way of the body’s functioning.
+Excess fat generally gets in the way of the body’s functioning.
 This study, for instance, suggests that excess fat hinders the body’s ability to transport glucose – effectively causing insulin resistance.

 Meanwhile, Mayo Clinic identifies research that’s important for avoiding type 2 diabetes.
 The research shows that excessive abdominal fat in particular (that is, belly fat) can release products that are toxic to the pancreas.
 This, then, impacts the body’s insulin response.

 With insulin resistance, more insulin needs to be released to be effective.
 Yet, excessive insulin promotes the build-up of fat.
-Excess fat, as we now know, also leads to insulin resistance.
+Excess fat, as we now know, could also lead to insulin resistance.
 See how it’s all connected?

 Getting rid of that extra fat will instead break the circle of insulin resistance!